Priory Group's Unique Apprenticeship Opportunity Underway

-In this blog, you will discover a little more about the potential careers you can have after obtaining a Nursing and Midwifery degree.
+In this blog, you will discover a little more about the potential nursing careers you can have after obtaining a Nursing and Midwifery degree.
 Of course, there are many different types of nurses, geriatric, cardiac, emergency and even forensic.
 With many options to choose from and all of them as equally rewarding as the next, there can be some tough decisions after graduation.
-After reading this blog, we hope you’ll have some idea on what career you might choose as a nurse.
+After reading this blog, we hope you’ll have some idea of what career you might choose as a nurse.

 As mental health patient numbers have soared in recent years, there has been more demand for nurses to assist.
 One in four people suffers from some form of mental health issue, from depression and anxiety to bipolar and eating disorders.
 There is a wide range of symptoms, causes, and ways to help reduce the conditions, and it is a mental health nurse’s job to support patients in managing their conditions.

-Many people embark on these heroic careers, caring for others, and one of them was none other than British acting legend Dame Julie Walters.
+Many people embark on these heroic nursing careers, caring for others, and one of them was none other than British acting legend Dame Julie Walters.
 In her younger years, she worked as a nurse in a Birmingham Hospital.
 Her career took a turn towards acting when the urge to act became too strong, and she landed her first role in 1975.
 Although the famed actress has seen massive success in her career, she often talks fondly about her time as a nurse.

-If you’ve been inspired to start a career in one of the most rewarding industries, be sure to check out the incredible degree options on offer at the University of Bolton.
+If you’ve been inspired to start a nursing career in one of the most rewarding industries, be sure to check out the incredible degree options on offer at the University of Bolton.
 For more information, click here.